phetsims/phet-info/deployment-info/src/rc-phet-io.md

 you can ssh into phet and look at the build-server logs with: `sudo journalctl -fu build-server`
  * PhET Brand: Launch the sim and make sure it is working correctly.
  * PhET-iO Brand: please see the "PhET-iO Testing after deployment" section below
 - [ ] After following these steps, please update the "latest SHAs under testing" above, if appropriate.
+Keep in mind that not all sims use all repos.
 - [ ] Check out master for dependencies: `grunt checkout-master` (optional)